5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

   * The return code.
   * What function to use for logging information.
   * Name of the source to be used when reporting the problem to the Windows Event Log (empty=no reporting at all).
-  * Additonal message to be added to the report send to the Windows Event Log.
+  * Additional message to be added to the report send to the Windows Event Log.
 * We specify `ErrorParms` as a global named namespace for two reasons:
   * Any function might crash, and we need to "see" the namespace with the parameters needed in case of a crash, so it has to be a global in `#`.
-  * The `⎕TRAP` statement allows us to call a function and to pass parameters but no references, so it has to be a named namespace.
+  * The `⎕TRAP` statement allows us to call a function and to pass parameters except references, so it has to be a named namespace.

  Let's investigate how this will work; trace into `#.MyApp.StartFromCmdLine ''`.
 When you reach line 4 `Config` exists, so now you can call `MyApp.SetTrap` with different left arguments: